AndreaVitale/av.imageview/README.md

     //If you need to access to protected images you can define which request header fields the module has to use for every request
     Alloy.Globals.REQUEST_HEADERS = {
-        'Authorization': 'place or assign dinamically your logged user access token', 'Another HTTP header field': 'with its value' };
+        'Authorization': 'place or assign your logged user access token dynamically (if required)', 'Another HTTP header field': 'with its value' };
 ```